0xaa4eb/ulyp/README.md

 ## What's not recorded

-Currently, none of java classes are instrumented.
+Currently, none of java standard library classes are instrumented.
 This means calls of, let's say, `add` method of java collections are not recorded.
-However, Ulyp does record system java objects like strings, numbers, etc.
+However, Ulyp does record **object values** of java system library classes like strings, numbers, collections (more on that below) etc.

 Type initializers (`static` blocks) are not recorded and there are no plans to support this.